x39OME/Meta-Front-End-Developer-Professional-Certificate/README.md

 <img src="./logo.avif">

-- This repo contains all of my assignments, demos, and cheat sheets from the 9 courses in the Coursera Professional Certificate: [Meta Front-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-front-end-developer)
+- This repo contains all of 9 courses in the Coursera Professional Certificate: [Meta Front-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-front-end-developer)

 ## Table of Content